zoto96/RitaBot/_pages/about.md

 ## What is Rita and who are we?

 *Rita is the culmination of many things, it started with a mobile game, a community of gamers, a discord server of different languages and a desire to all be understood.
-She is a Real-Time Translator Bot for use on Discord, Self-hosted on Heroku (or a local install) and Completly **100%** Free.
-She is maintained by a small group of users, each with diffrent backgrounds and some learning as we go.*
+She is a Real-Time Translator Bot for use on Discord, Self-hosted on Heroku (or a local install) and Completely 100% Free.
+She is maintained by a small group of users, each with different backgrounds and some learning as we go.*

 ## Why did you make Rita?

 *The mobile game itself would get old, fast.
 The community around it, however, is what kept us going.
-The one downside was we didn't all speak the same language.
-The game we played translated our conversations for us but Discord didn't,  so the server admins used a  translation bot called C-3P0.
+The one downside was we did not all speak the same language.
+The game we played translated our conversations for us, but Discord did not, so the server admins used a translation bot called C-3P0.
 This introduction is the start of the story.*

 ## The history of Rita?